-Rob Blake -- who will be inducted into the Hockey Hall of Fame in November -- is in his second season with the Kings as the club’s Vice President/Assistant General Manager as he was officially appointed to the position on July 18, 2013.
-He also serves as General Manager of the Manchester Monarchs, the Kings primary affiliate (American Hockey League).
+Rob Blake -- who was inducted into the Hockey Hall of Fame in 2014 -- is in his third season with the Kings as the club’s Vice President/Assistant General Manager as he was officially appointed to the position on July 18, 2013.
+He also serves as General Manager of the Ontario Reign, the Kings primary affiliate (American Hockey League).
 In 2015 the Kings’ then-AHL affiliate, the Manchester Monarchs, won the 2015 Calder Cup Championship.

 In his role with the Kings, Blake assists Dean Lombardi in all facets of the Kings Hockey Operations department, including contract negotiations, player personnel and overseeing the organization’s top prospects.
-In January of 2015, Blake will become the sixth former Kings player to have his jersey retired, and last season Blake served as General Manager of Canada’s National Men’s Team for the 2014 IIHF Ice Hockey World Championship.
+In January of 2015, Blake became the sixth former Kings player to have his jersey retired, and Blake also served as General Manager of Canada’s National Men’s Team for the 2014 IIHF Ice Hockey World Championship.

 On the ice, Blake played 14 of his 20 NHL seasons with the Kings (1990-01 and 2006-08), the San Jose Sharks (2008-10) and the Colorado Avalanche (2001-06), where he won a Stanley Cup in 2001.
 He recorded 777 points (240-537=777) in 1,270 regular season games while in 146 playoff games he registered 73 points (26-47=73).